 If you want to switch off from the world without giving up on life's comforts and luxuries, there are few more out-of-the-way, or better equipped, boltholes than Tigh Ruaraidh.

-Lonbain is seven miles north of Applecross village.
-Each house is separated by a distance of about a quarter of a mile, and Tigh Ruaraidh sits in its own grounds above the dramatic rocky coastline, and is approached via a gated track some 200m in length.
+Lonbain is seven miles north of Applecross village off the coast road.
+Tigh Ruaraidh sits in its own grounds above the dramatic rocky coastline, and is approached via a gated track some 200m in length.
 There is ample parking space by the house.

 Much of the attraction of Applecross lies in its remoteness.
 The peninsula lies in the old county of Wester Ross and projects westwards from the Scottish mainland toward the Isles of Raasay, Rona and Skye, shaped like a west-facing axe blade with its neck formed by the single track A896 which runs from Shieldaig in the north to Loch Kishorn in the south.
 Using this road it is possible for anyone exploring the west coast to bypass Applecross altogether; but anyone who does so has missed some of the best scenery in Scotland.